 - 5-4: Experience in 10 mass start races.

-Local Associations may also establish policies where upgrade credit is given for taking a sanctioned rider education clinic. - 4-3: 20 points in any 12-month period; or experience in 25 qualifying races with a minimum of 10 top ten finishes with fields of 30 riders or more, or 20 pack finishes with fields over 50.
-30 points in 12 months is an automatic upgrade - 3-2: 25 points in any 12-month period 40 points in 12 months is an automatic upgrade - 2-1: 30 points in any 12-month period\\ 50 points in 12 months is an automatic upgrade
+Local Associations may also establish policies where upgrade credit is given for taking a USA Cycling sanctioned rider education clinic. - 4-3: 20 points in any 12-month period; or experience in 25 qualifying races with a minimum of 10 top ten finishes with fields of 30 riders or more, or 20 pack finishes with fields over 50.
+30 points in 12 months is an automatic upgrade.
+USAC-sanctioned rider Camps and Clinics that are approved by the Local Associations for upgrading will count a maximum of 3 upgrade points when upgrading from category 4 to category 3. - 3-2: 25 points in any 12-month period 40 points in 12 months is an automatic upgrade - 2-1: 30 points in any 12-month period 50 points in 12 months is an automatic upgrade